marclipovsky/vscode-string-manipulation/README.md

 Introducing String Manipulation Labs

-We’re excited to announce the launch of String Manipulation Labs—a collection of (really just one at this moment) experimental features designed to enhance and expand the capabilities of the String Manipulation extension.
+We're excited to announce the launch of String Manipulation Labs—a collection of (really just one at this moment) experimental features designed to enhance and expand the capabilities of the String Manipulation extension.
 Labs features are disabled by default to ensure a stable experience with the core functionalities.

 ### 🚀 How to Enable Labs Features